Trend Report: Direct Healthcare Investments by SWFs and Public Funds, 2017-2018

 The report reveals regional and sector-specific investment trends, and sheds light on the different factors driving public asset owner engagement in this increasingly vital sector of the global economy.
 Some featured institutional investors and companies in this brief study include Singapore’s Temasek Holdings, Canada Pension Plan Investment Board (CPPIB), Abu Dhabi Investment Authority (ADIA), GlaxoSmithKline plc, Pharmaceutical Product Development LLC, and Verily Life Sciences LLC.

-The report is available for subscribers via SWFI terminal at (www.swfi.com) or for single purchase at here.
+The report is available for subscribers via SWFI terminal at (www.swfi.com).

 Press Inquiry: firstname.lastname@example.org